connectedhealthcities/anytown/README.md

 and e.g.

-lein run src/patient-simulator/sims/asthma.clj 100 patient-file journal-file
+lein run sims/asthma.clj 100 patient-file journal-file

+from the patient-simulator folder

 ## License

 Copyright © 2014 University of Manchester